Academic Institutions around the World, connected to research on South Asia

 Aga Khan University Institute for the Study of Muslim Civilisations (AKU-ISMC), London.
 From its London campus, AKU-ISMC offers a two-year, full-time Master’s degree in Muslim Cultures.
 More information (as a pdf-file)

 Institute for War & Peace Reporting (IWPR), London

 Wellcome Trust Centre for the History of Medicine, University College London.
-The Centre has been a hub of activity for the International Association for the Study of Traditional Asian Medicine (IASTAM), but closed down on 31 May 2010.
+The Centre has been a hub of activity for the International Association for the Study of Traditional Asian Medicine (IASTAM).

 London School of Economics and Political Science (LSE)

 ‡ Crisis States Research Centre.
 Established in 2001 with the support of the Dept for International Development (DFID) of the UK government, initially to undertake research on ”Crisis and Breakdown in the Developing World”.

 Institute of Ismaili Studies, London.
 Founded by His Highness the Aga Khan to promote scholarship and learning on Islam, with an emphasis on Shi‘ism in general and its Ismaili tariqah in particular.

 International Institute for the Environment and Development (IIED), London

 Asia Research Programme, Royal Institute of International Affairs/Chatham House, London

 Overseas Development Institute, London.
 Britain's leading independent think-tank on international development and humanitarian issues.